-MAA: These are a very realistic possibility, even probability, that we expect science will confirm sooner or later on Mars.
+M.J.
+Craig: These are a very realistic probability that I expect science will confirm sooner or later on Mars.

 Q: What can researchers do to improve their chances of identifying potential archaeological artefacts in the Mars images?

 1. Above all, be more critical in everything you do - and be realistic.
 Finding archaeological evidence on our own planet takes time, patience and tenacity, and usually involves digging into the soil and physically examining potential artefacts - something you are of course unable to do, as you have only a digital image from Mars with which to assess any potential artificial object.
-For this reason, you must accept that from the outset you have a significant difficulty before you in identifying such objects correctly, and thus must apply rigorous scrutiny in all of your observations and research.
+For this reason, you must accept that from the outset, you have a significant difficulty before you in trying to identify such objects correctly, and must therefore apply rigorous scrutiny in all of your observations and research.

 2. Be aware that looking at images for many hours will play tricks on your eyes, so have a rest.

 3. Get an accurate sense of scale of what you are looking at.

 4. Never make a judgment based on somebody else’s processed image.

 6. If you think you've seen a potential artefact in a Mars image, look at all the images of the day and see where yours fits amongst all the other images in sequence, to get a sense of perspective.
 With a bit of luck you may also glimpse the wheel or part of the rover in the sequence, which will help you calculate the size of your object.